Obtaining Money by Misleading Statements

 The maximum penalty for the offence of obtaining money by false or misleading statement is five years imprisonment.
+In New South Wales, this offence is governed by the Crimes Act 1900.

 What court is likely to hear the matter